 Every 2 years WCARES nominates a member to become the Emergency Coordinator.
 This person is tasked with spear-heading all official business and initiatives of the organization.
 In addition, this person is essential in coordination of emergency and training activities to aid our served agency and their affiliates.

-WCARES members are grateful to Randy and his predecessors for their hard work and sacrifices.
+WCARES members are grateful to Jeff and his predecessors for their hard work and sacrifices.

 Links to the Emergency Coordinators – Present and Past: